Honey-B-263/INVOXIA/README.md

 # 🌐 INVOXIA
 ---
-A scalable and tax-compliant backend billing system built with Node.js and Express.js to manage user orders, product/service carts, and tax-based billing computations.
+A scalable and tax-compliant backend billing system built with Node.js and Express.js, and **MongoDB**.
+It provides seamless cart, billing, tax computation, and order management functionality for both products and services.

 ## 🔧 Features